ibm-cloud-docs/hp-virtual-servers/getting-started.md

 ## Provisioning a {{site.data.keyword.hpvs}} instance

-You create a virtual server instance in a few simple steps from the user interface on the {{site.data.keyword.hpvs}} page.
+You create a virtual server instance in a few steps from the user interface on the {{site.data.keyword.hpvs}} page.
 Read [Provisioning a virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-provision) for detailed information.
 A virtual server instance is also called HP-VS instance for short.